To compute orientations of Morse flow trees in Legendrian contact homology: The sign v

 In this section we define the algebraic sign $\nu_{\stab}$, which comes from something called capping orientations of the pseudo-holomorphic disks corresponding to the trees, and from gluing of such disks.
 Again we refer to \cite{orienttrees} for the underlying theory.

-This sign will not be given explicitly, but stated as a function depending on the vertices of $\Gamma$.
-In particular, each vertex of $\Gamma$ will have a sign associated to it, and the sum of all these signs gives $\nu_{\stab}$.
-To that end, let $\Pu_1^-$ denote the set of negative $1$-valent punctures of $\Gamma$, $\Pu_2^-$ the set of negative $2$-valent punctures of $\Gamma$, $\Y_i$ the set of $Y_i$-vertices of $\Gamma$, $i=0,1$, and let $\Sw$ denote the set of switch-vertices of $\Gamma$.
-The latter set we divide into two subsets $\Sw^-$ and $\Sw^+$, respectively, where $\Sw^+$ is the set of switches that belong to the same component as the positive puncture in the division of $\Gamma$ in Section \ref{sec:finglu}.
+This sign will be stated as a function depending on the vertices of $\Gamma$.
+In particular, each vertex of $\Gamma$ will have a sign associated to it, and the product of all these signs gives $\nu_{\stab}$.
+To that end, let $\Pu_1^-$ denote the set of negative $1$-valent punctures of $\Gamma$, $\Pu_2^-$ the set of negative $2$-valent punctures, $\Y_i$ the set of $Y_i$-vertices, $i=0,1$, $\Sw$ denote the set of switch-vertices and $\Pu^+$ the set of positive punctures.
+The set $\Sw$ we divide into two subsets $\Sw^-$ and $\Sw^+$, respectively, where $\Sw^+$ is the set of switches that belong to the same component as the positive puncture in the partition of $\Gamma$ in Section \ref{sec:finglu}.
 We also let $\Pu^- = \Pu^-_1 \cup \Pu^-_2$.

 Now, for each of these six sets we define a function